 Please also check BARKA’s news archives The BARKIVES for the latest news articles about COVID-19 in Burkina Faso from the international press.

-Number of people reached thus far with soap distribution and handwashing sensitization: 4900.
+Number of people reached thus far with soap distribution, handwashing sensitization and mask distribution: 9900.

 BARKA’s Response for its Burkina Faso Staff: Until further notice BARKA’s entire staff is prohibited from traveling to Ouagadougou or Bobo-Dioulasso.
 Currently we are happy to report that all staffers are healthy and no one has fallen sick.
-We are taking measures to protect staff with masks and gloves when they distribute soap.
+We are taking measures to protect staff with masks and gloves when they interact with villagers and other beneficiaries.

 If you are in Burkina Faso and feel sick, call the Burkina Faso hotline at (226) 52-19-53-94 or (226) 70-95-93-27, or dial 35 35, if you suspect you might have COVID-19.